Crablicious/libdwarf-addr2line/README.md

 # libdwarf-addr2line

+This is an example of accessing a file name and line number based on a code address in an object file.
-This is a trivial example, the build will take some fiddling with the simple Makefile.
+A build will take a little fiddling with the simple Makefile.
 See the comments in the Makefile.

-This is for latest libdwarf,
+I hope to get in touch with the original author (github name Crablicious) by email, but have been unable to make contact so far (as of 11 December 2021).

-which is currently libdwarf 0.3.1
+The master branch requires latest libdwarf, which is currently libdwarf-0.3.1.

+Branch v20210528 requires libdwarf-20210528, the
+final pre-semantic-versioning libdwarf, a version in many Linux distributions.

 The batch no-batch options have very different code paths.

-I hope to get in touch with the original author (github name Crablicious) by email, but have been unable to do that so far (as of 11 December 2021).

 The program has the same name as the GNU binutils-gdb addr2line, but neither the options nor the source